Geometric invariants of $5/2$-cuspidal edges: Intrinsicity and extrinsicity of invariants

 In \cite{HNUY}, the following is also proved.

-\begin{fact}[{\cite[Corollary E]{HNUY}}] Let $f_0$, $f_1$ be two analytic frontal germs with non-degenerate singularities whose limiting normal curvature does not vanish.
-Suppose that they are mutually isometric.
-Then there exists an analytic 1-parameter family of frontal germs $g_t$ $(0\le t \le 1)$ satisfying the following properties\/{\rm :} \begin{enumerate} \item $g_0=f_0$ and $g_1=f_1$, \item $g_t$ is isometric to $g_0$, \item the limiting normal curvature of each $g_t$ does not vanish. \end{enumerate} Moreover, if both $f_0$ and $f_1$ are germs of cuspidal edges, swallowtails or cuspidal cross caps, then so are $g_t$ for $0\le t\le 1$. \end{fact}
+\begin{fact}[{\cite[Corollary E]{HNUY}}] Let $f_0$, $f_1$ be two analytic frontal germs with non-degenerate singularities whose limiting normal curvatures do not vanish.
+Suppose that they are isometric to each other.
+Then there exists {a continuous} 1-parameter family of frontal germs $g_t$ $(0\le t \le 1)$ satisfying the following properties\/{\rm :} \begin{enumerate} \item $g_0=f_0$ and $g_1=f_1$, \item $g_t$ is isometric to $g_0$, \item the limiting normal curvature of each $g_t$ does not vanish. \end{enumerate} Moreover, if both $f_0$ and $f_1$ are germs of cuspidal edges, swallowtails or cuspidal cross caps, then so are $g_t$ for $0\le t\le 1$. \end{fact}

 By this fact and Corollary \ref{cor:intrinsic-criterion}, we also have the following result analogous to \cite[Corollary E]{HNUY}.